zapier/visual-builder/docs/_partners/zap-templates.md

 [Learn more about embedding tools like our JavaScript Widgets and Partner API here.](https://platform.zapier.com/partner_api/embedding)

 Then go ahead and make some more Zap Templates!
 Every Zapier integration must have at least 10 Zap Templates, and the more you make, the easier it will be to start using your Zapier integration.
-Open the [Zap Template Creator](https://zapier.com/developer/zap-templates/create) again and create any more Zap Templates you want.
+Open the [Zap editor](https://zapier.com/app/editor/) again and create any more Zap Templates you want.

 <a id="rejected-zap-templates"></a>
 #### Rejected Zap Templates